 If only I could whistle, I would have been whistling right then — whistling while I filled the pot with seawater to cook the pasta (we were still rationing our fresh water), and whistling when I placed that pot on top of the burning branches in the fire can.

 Both Mamede and Ze stood close by, fascinated by the preparation.
 When I bent the stiff noodles into the hot water with no breaks, their eyes widened in surprise.
-When I explained the finer points of pasta al dente (as fine as I could in my limited Portuguese), they listened attentively to every word.
-And when I plucked a partially cooked noodle from the pot and held it out to show them, they nearly bumped their heads together, leaning in for a closer look.
+When I explained the finer points of pasta al dente (as fine as I could in my limited Portuguese), they listened attentively to each and every word.
+And when I removed a partially cooked noodle from the pot and held it out to show them, they nearly bumped their heads together, leaning in for a closer look.

 “It will taste better with the sauce.”

-While this was going on, João cut up the fish and vegetables following my directions.
-How had he become my sous chef?
-Low man on the totem pole.
+While this was going on, João cut up the fish and vegetables following my instructions.
+How had he become my personal sous chef?
+Low man on the totem pole!
 That he was still unhappy with the menu change was made very clear by his constant grumbling, like moaning background noise, and the aggressive way he worked his knife.
 He took particular interest in the mackerel, chopping off its head in one clean stroke, then carving up the flesh as if it was part of my forearm.